One of the biggest pain points we hear from developers moving into the serverless world, is the slower feedback loop while developing.

 sls deploy function -f myFuncName will work just fine and be much snappier.

-# Redeploy entire stack through cloud formation sls deploy # Redeploy only the code + dependancies to update the AWS lambda function sls deploy function -f myFuncName
+# Redeploy entire stack through cloud formation sls deploy # Redeploy only the code + dependencies to update the AWS lambda function sls deploy function -f myFuncName

 Debugging remote code in the serverless world can be tricky.
 Luckily